ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

     ![](./images/pots/mq-appliance/lab3/image202.png)

 14. Since it is a text file, we can open and view the file.
-Click the hyperlink for the file.
-It opens in a new tab in the browser.
+Clicking the hyperlink for the file opens it in a new tab in the browser.
 Close the browser tab and return to the MQ Appliance Web GUI.

     ![](./images/pots/mq-appliance/lab3/image203.png)